About the Event

 Who is Eligible to Participate?

-• The Competition is open to all post-secondary students at Northern Michigan University, irrespective of their major or program of study, who are enrolled in the 2023-2024 full academic year.
+• The Competition is open to all post-secondary students at Northern Michigan University, regardless of major or program of study, who are enrolled in the 2025-2026 full academic year.
 Note: Prior award winners of the Big Pitch are not eligible to enter the same business plan or a spin-off of that plan.
 Also, the proposed business must be wholly owned by eligible students during the duration of the competition.

-• Students can participate as individuals or as part of a team (up to five members).
+• Students can participate as individuals or as part of a team (unlimited).
 Cross-disciplinary teams are encouraged.

 • Contestants, whether individuals or teams, can have advisors and coaches who can be faculty members, business executives, and even entrepreneurs.
 While this is encouraged, it is not required.
-However, it is students who must present their original work and participate in the trade fair presentation, in the elevator pitch competition, and in the business plan presentation.
+However, students must present their work.

 • An individual or team can submit only one entry.
 An individual cannot be a member of more than one team.